-HEST brings you a two-day safety and risk management refresher course in Hexenagger.
+Join our Hostile Environment Safety Training (HEST), a 2-day safety and risk management refresher course in Hexenagger.

 HEST is the reference course in Europe preparing media professionals for assignments under extreme conditions.

 Situated near Munich, Hexenagger is the perfect location to do as many practical exercises as possible.

 This 2-day course aims to provide journalists and technical media professionals working in the field with an update on new threats, while consolidating information already taught but perhaps forgotten.

 It is an important reminder that will ultimately increase skill levels so that the entire crew can feel confident administering first aid to injured colleagues without losing their cool.

 - All media journalists and reporters + cameramen and technical staff who have already completed the HEST course before

 - The bed-rock of personal safety and update on new threats

 - Weapon characteristics – hand guns, rifles, mortars etc. Weapons penetration and selecting protective clothing.
 An update on mines and IED threats

 - Options in the event of terrorist attack